radioactivedecay/radioactivedecay/paper/paper.md

 Matrices $C$ and $C^{-1}$ are independent of time so they are pre-calculated and imported from files into `radioactivedecay`.
 $C$ and $C^{-1}$ are stored in sparse matrix data structures to minimize memory use and maximize efficiency when computing the matrix multiplications in \autoref{eq:solution}.
 For decay calculations with double-precision floating-point operations, $C$ and $C^{-1}$ are stored in `SciPy` [@Virtanen2020] Compressed Sparse Row (CSR) matrix data structures.
 Conversely, they are stored in `SymPy` [@Meurer2017] SparseMatrix data structures for high numerical precision calculations.

 The high numerical precision decay calculation mode resolves numerical issues arising from using double-precision floating-point numbers for decay calculations for chains containing nuclides with disparate half-lives.
 One example is the decay chain for $^{254}\textrm{Es}$, which contains $^{238}\textrm{U}$ (4.468 billion year half-life) and $^{214}\textrm{Po}$ ($t_{1/2}$ is 164.3 $\mu$s half-life).
 This a 20 orders of magnitude difference in half-life.
 Loss of numerical precision inevitably occurs when evaluating the off-diagonal elements of $C$ and $C^{-1}$ in \autoref{eq:c} with double-precision floating-point numbers (which hold approximately 15 decimal places of numerical precision).
 Note loss of precision also occurs in the converse scenario, i.e. when a decay chain contains radionuclides with similar half-lives.
 However this scenario does not occur in the ICRP Publication 107 decay dataset, as the relative difference between half-lives of any two radionuclides in the same decay chain is always greater than 0.1%.

 The default operation of the high precision decay mode is to evaluate \autoref{eq:solution} using floating-point numbers with 320 significant figures of precision.
 This is sufficient precision to ensure accurate results for any physically relevant decay calculation users may wish to perform.
-Moreover, computations in the high precision mode are fast, taking only 0.5 seconds on a notebook equipped with an Intel Core i5-8250U processor.
+Moreover, computations in the high precision mode are still fast, taking less than one second on a notebook equipped with an Intel Core i5-8250U processor.

-# Decay Datasets
+# Decay &amp; Atomic Mass Datasets

-The default decay dataset supplied with `radioactivedecay` is based on ICRP Publication 107 [@ICRP107].
+The default dataset supplied with `radioactivedecay` uses decay data from ICRP Publication 107 [@ICRP107] and atomic masses from the Atomic Mass Data Center (AMDC) [@Huang2021; @Wang2021; @Kondev2021].
 @Endo2005 and @Endo2007 describe the development of the ICRP Publication 107 decay dataset.
-The raw data was converted into dataset files suitable for `radioactivedecay` using a Jupyter [notebook](https://github.com/alexmalins/radioactivedecay/tree/main/notebooks/icrp107_dataset/icrp107_dataset.ipynb).
+Raw data from ICRP 107 and AMDC were converted into dataset files suitable for `radioactivedecay` in a Jupyter [notebook](https://github.com/alexmalins/radioactivedecay/tree/main/notebooks/icrp107_dataset/icrp107_dataset.ipynb).
-Along with `SciPy` and `SymPy` versions of the sparse matrices $C$ and $C^{-1}$, the dataset files store radionuclide half-lives, decay constants, progeny, branching fractions and decay modes.
+Along with `SciPy` and `SymPy` versions of the sparse matrices $C$ and $C^{-1}$, the dataset files contain radionuclide half-lives, decay constants, progeny, branching fractions, decay modes and atomic masses.
-Although ICRP Publication 107 is the default dataset, `radioactivedecay` allows users to import and use other decay datasets.
+Although there is a default dataset, `radioactivedecay` allows the import and use other decay data.

 # Main Functionality

 ![Examples of the plotting capabilities of `radioactivedecay`: (a) Decay chain diagram for molybdenum-99. (b) Graph showing the decay of 1 kBq of $^{99}\textrm{Mo}$ along with the ingrowth of $^{99m}\textrm{Tc}$ and a trace quantity of $^{99}\textrm{Tc}$.\label{fig:decay_diags}](Mo-99.pdf)

-The main functionality of `radioactivedecay` is based around two classes: the `Nuclide` class and the `Inventory` class.
+The main functionality of `radioactivedecay` is based around `Nuclide`, `Inventory` and `InventoryHP` classes.
-The `Nuclide` class is used for fetching atomic and decay data about a single nuclide, such as its atomic weight, half-life, the decay modes, the progeny and the branching fractions.
+The `Nuclide` class is used for fetching atomic and decay data about a single nuclide, such as its atomic mass, half-life, decay modes, progeny and branching fractions.
 It creates diagrams of the nuclide's decay chain (ex. \autoref{fig:decay_diags}(a)) using the `NetworkX` library [@Hagberg2008].

-An `Inventory` can contain multiple nuclides, each with an associated activity.
+An `Inventory` can contain multiple nuclides, each with an associated quantity (the number of atoms of the nuclide).
+Nuclides can be stable or radioactive.
-The `decay()` and `decay_high_precision()` methods calculate the decay of the `Inventory`, adding any ingrown radioactive progeny automatically.
+The `decay()` method calculates the decay of the radioactive nuclides in an `Inventory`, adding any ingrown progeny automatically.
-The `numbers()`, `activities()`, `masses()`, and `moles()` methods output the inventory of nuclides in various forms using the atomic data stored in the decay dataset.
-Additional `number_fractions()`, `activity_fractions()`, `mass_fractions()`, and `mole_fractions()` methods provide for these quantities to be outputted in fractions with respect to the sum of the quantities in the inventory.
+The `numbers()`, `activities()`, `masses()`, and `moles()` methods output the inventory of nuclides as different quantities using the atomic data stored in the decay dataset.
+Additional `activity_fractions()`, `mass_fractions()`, and `mole_fractions()` methods provide the relative amounts of each nuclide in the inventory with respect to different quantities.
-Plots can be made of the variation of radionuclide activities over time (ex. \autoref{fig:decay_diags}(b)) using `Matplotlib` [@Hunter2007].
+Plots can be made of the variation of nuclide activities, masses and moles over time (ex. \autoref{fig:decay_diags}(b)) using `Matplotlib` [@Hunter2007].

+The `InventoryHP` class is the high numerical precision complement of the `Inventory` class.
+It has the same API as the `Inventory` class, but uses `SymPy` high numerical precision routines for all calculations.

 # Validation